 Source: The IBM Global CEO Study- This study is the fourth edition of IBM’s biennial Global CEO Study series.
 To better understand the challenges and goals of today’s CEOs, IBM consultants met face-to-face with the largest-known sample of these executives.
 IBM interviewed 1,541 CEOs, general managers, and senior public sector leaders who represent different sizes of organizations in 60 countries and 33 industries.

-Ashok Majumdar, a marketer by profession and a journalist by training, created Sales Rambo, a sales & marketing website for SMEs that makes their business grow.
+Ashok Majumdar, a marketer by profession and a journalist by training, created Sales Rambo, a sales & marketing CRM on cloud for SMEs.
 He founded Abhiyan Marketing Services (P) Ltd., a creative hot shop & co-founded Ebony & Ivory, an advertising agency accredited with the Indian Newspaper Society (INS).
 He started his career with The Times of India and worked for 6 years before venturing out on his own.